solidjs-community/solid-primitives/packages/virtual/README.md

   rootHeight={20}
   // the height of individual rows in the virtualizedList rowHeight={10}
-  // the class applied to the root element of the virtualizedList class={"my-class-name"}
 >
   {
     // the flowComponent that will be used to transform the items into rows in the list